The best Black Friday 2018 deals you can get right now

 The Sega Genesis Classic Game Console for $39.
 Normally $60, this retro console features 81 built-in games, including Altered Beast, Mortal Kombat and the Sonic series.
 It comes with two wired controllers and also accepts original Genesis cartridges.
 Take note, however, that it requires RCA audio-video inputs, which may be harder to find on newer TVs.See it at Walmart

 Apple current-generation 9.7-inch iPad (128GB) for $350 at Costco.
 That's $80 off Apple's price and probably as good as any iPad deal you'll see on Black Friday.
-However, you must be a Costco member to get it.See it at Costco
+You must be a Costco member to get it, however.See it at Costco

+Marvel's Spider-Man for PS4 for $38.99 with promo code EMCEEPE62.
+Already one of the most celebrated games of 2018, Spider-Man swings onto PlayStation (and only PlayStation) with one of the lowest prices to date.
+Just make sure Newegg is listed as the seller -- if stock runs out, a different seller may appear and the code won't work.
+Also, you may be on the hook for taxes and shipping.See it at Newegg

+The Topgreener USB AC Outlet with Type-A and Type-C charging ports for $20.92 with promo code TGBF2018.
+Ditch your plain old electrical outlet for one that has two useful USB ports for old and new gear alike.
+This Wirecutter top pick normally runs $26.See it at Amazon

 More to come!